Skip to content

 Employment

-- Skill development (e.g., technology, employability skills, pre-employment)
+• Skill development (e.g., technology, employability skills, pre-employment transition services)

 Independent/Community Living

-- Supported living (e.g., in-home assistance, group living)
+• Supported living (e.g., in-home assistance, group living, family care, housing subsidy)

-- Daily living skills (e.g., cooking, cleaning, budgeting)
+• Daily living skills (e.g., cooking, cleaning, budgeting, community habilitation)

-- Recreation (e.g., parks, sports centers, arts, summer camps)
+• Recreation (e.g., parks, sports centers, arts programs, summer camps, social groups, day habilitation programs)

-- Financial assistance (e.g., public assistance, financial literacy)
+• Financial assistance (e.g., public assistance, financial literacy, social security benefits)

-- Transportation (e.g., public transportation, driving instruction, vehicle modification)
+• Transportation (e.g., public transportation, driving instruction, vehicle modification, medical appointments)

 Healthcare

-- Health specialists serving youth with disabilities (e.g., developmental pediatrician, occupational therapist, physical therapist, behavioral support)
+• Health specialists serving youth with disabilities (e.g., developmental pediatrician, occupational therapist, physical therapist, behavioral support, speech therapy, clinical evaluation, dentistry, music therapy, health insurance navigators)

 Family Supports